thingsboard/thingsboard.github.io/docs/paas/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-2.md

         title: 'Add "Address" to the data keys row;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-8-pe.png
         title: 'Navigate to the "Appearance" tab.
-Fill in the "Markdown/HTML Template" and "Markdown/HTML CSS" sections with the appropriate values, using those provided in the documentation;'
+Turn on "Use markdown/HTML value function" option.
+Fill in the "Markdown/HTML value function" and "Markdown/HTML CSS" sections with the appropriate values, using those provided in the documentation;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-2/adding-office-markdown-card-widget-9-pe.png
         title: 'Navigate to the "Widget card" tab, turn off "Enable fullscreen" and "Enable data export" options.
 Click "Add" to confirm adding the widget;'